Craft Ideas Using Button Art

 I decided to make a tree for our project today.
 Before I got started, I realized that I needed to have a tree silhouette for my canvas.
-Instead of copying someone else, I created a whole new tree silhouette and placed in my resource library for you to download.
+Instead of copying someone else, I created a whole new tree silhouette and placed it in my resource library for you to download.
 This is a free file for you.
 I have it in 2 versions: SVG (for those with a Cricut) and PDF (for those who prefer to hand cut).

 - Buttons in multiple sizes.

 - A canvas or cardstock for the artwork.

 - Patterned paper or acrylic paints.
 For this project, I used a patterned cardstock for the background just to save time.

 - Glue – a glue that will hold the weight of the buttons when the project is framed.
 I love E6000 and tend to use it a great deal.
 You may have another type of glue you prefer to use.

 - Tree template – download the template as either an SVG or PDF file from the resource library.